Automated Invoice Parsing & EDI/XML Ingestion

 1. Pipeline Architecture & Contract Mapping

 Rate contracts are pre-loaded into a versioned configuration store containing base freight tables, fuel surcharge (FSC) indices, discount tiers, and accessorial rules.
 The ingestion layer attaches a contract_version_id to each parsed invoice, enabling downstream validators to pull the exact tariff snapshot applicable at the shipment’s pickup date.
-To handle carrier volume spikes without blocking the validation thread pool, the system implements Async Batch Processing Workflows that chunk incoming payloads into configurable micro-batches (default: 500 invoices per worker).
+To handle carrier volume spikes without blocking the validation thread pool, the system uses Async Batch Processing Workflows that chunk incoming payloads into configurable micro-batches (default: 500 invoices per worker).

 # pipeline_architecture.py